mthebaud/predict4all/README.md

 Please let us know if you use Predict4All !

 Feel free to fill an [issue](https://github.com/mthebaud/predict4all/issues) if you need assistance or if you find a bug.

-If you want, you can tag you question with "predict4all" on [StackOverflow](https://stackoverflow.com/questions/tagged/predict4all)

 ## Licence